 - Try and put a heading on each paragraph which indicates the main point of the information in that paragraph.
 The heading should be short and concise, e.g. the heading in paragraph 1 could be "Quality of Media Coverage".

 - Write a short summary of the main points of the article.
-You will find information on writing a summary at How to Write a Summary of a Text.

 - How correct a picture do you think we receive of events a) at home b) in other parts of the world?